 Looking for music lessons for your children in Victoria?
 Classical guitar is a great way for kids to explore classical music education while also being introduced to popular music and ensemble playing.
-Youth students in my studio learn good study habits by keeping a practice journal and tracking their progress throughout the year.
+Youth students in my studio learn good study habits, musicianship, and communication skills.
 They also learn about a variety of musical styles and history.
-I teach at two locations, a very nice private studio in Fernwood Square and at the Victoria Conservatory of Music located downtown Victoria.
+I teach at two locations, a private studio and at the Victoria Conservatory of Music located downtown Victoria.

 Learn more about lessons at the Lessons in Victoria Page.